astronomer/docs/astro/create-dedicated-cluster.md

 3. Configure the following details about your cluster:

     - **Name**: The name for your cluster.
-    - **Region**: Select the region that your cluster runs in
+    - **Region**: Select the region that you want your cluster to run in.
     - **VPC Subnet Range**: Provide a subnet range for Astro to connect to your existing AWS resources through VPC peering.
 The default is `172.20.0.0/20`.

 4. Click **Create cluster**.

-5. Wait for Astronomer to finish creating the cluster.

 </TabItem>
 <TabItem value="gcp">